JonTDean/Lesson10-Is-Horrible/README.md

 Welcome to the Final Project for the Core C# course!
 Great job making it this far!
 This Final Project will be different from the Hands-On projects you have previously seen in a couple of different ways.
 For the Final Project, you will be putting together the numerous topics you have learned into one large project.
 It is designed to mimic real problems which you may face in your career, so it may be a challenge for you and will also take several hours.
 Take this project step-by-step and be aware that the project description below is written to be a bit less specific than previous Hands-Ons.
 The Final Project is supposed to challenge you to do some problem solving to figure out how to accomplish a task.
 You can always review past lessons or use a Google search if needed.
 Good luck!
 Setup

-Create a new C# project as you have done throughout this course.
+`So Create a C# Project named FinalProject Or Create a C# Project Named Contractor Payroll??????` Create a new C# project as you have done throughout this course.
 Name this project finalProject.

 #### Part 1